JOB SEARCH ACTION PLAN

 Decent photo (no crop jobs from parties)

-A short, friendly summary about who you are and what you care about
+Short, clear summary of who you are and what you care about

 STEP 5: TRACK YOUR PROGRESS